coursera/yudi/README.md

 # Yudi

-Yudi is a custome jade compiler we use here at Coursera to internationalize our jade templates.
+Yudi is a custom jade compiler we use here at Coursera to internationalize our jade templates.
 This compiler transforms jade source by collecting all strings that can be translated and wrapping them with `_t("...")` so translations can be injected through the `_t` function.

 Yudi collects strings from 3 sources: